05 Sep Scotch whisky sip or save?

-Recently, there has been much excitement in the whisky world as Sotheby’s have announced the auction of ‘The Ultimate Whisky Collection’.
+Recently, there has been much excitement in the whisky world.
+Sotheby’s have announced the auction of ‘The Ultimate Whisky Collection’.

 One of the highlights will be The Macallan 1926 60 Years Old from Cask #263.
 Sometimes called The Holy Grail of Whisky, it has an estimate of £350,000-450,000.

-The sale will open for online bidding on 27 September 2019 and culminate in a live auction on 24 October at the Olympia event space in West Kensington, London.
+The sale will open for online bidding on 27 September 2019.
+Culminating in a live auction on 24 October at the Olympia event space in West Kensington, London.

 Sought after bottlings